nodejs/node/README.md

 #### API Documentation
 <https://nodejs.org/api/>

-Points to the API documentation of the latest LTS release.
+Points to the API documentation of the latest Current release.
-Version specific documentation are avalible in each release and nightly directory under _docs_.
+Version specific documentation are avalible in each release and nightly directory under _docs_ or at <https://nodejs.org/download/docs/>.

 ### Verifying Binaries